 There is no doubt that consuming kefir helps promote a healthy gut and reduce inflammation in the body.
 I went to Wardington Manor to learn how to make Kefir with Amber Rose.

 - 2 sterilised 350 ml jamjars

 - 1/2 pint organic raw milk

 - Plastic bowl – do not use metallic implements

 Put the live kefir granules into your jar.
 Fill the kilner jar 2/3 full of milk and leave for about 24 hours at room temperature.
 48 hours will make a thicker, sourer kefir and 12 hours a thinner, sweeter kefir and in the summer it will ferment a bit faster.
 When its ready strain the kefir into a clean jar and store in the fridge.
 After straining, the grains are placed straight back into a clean jar – do not be tempted to wash them with water.
 Then add fresh milk to make the next batch.

-You can use any milk but obviously I prefer raw organic milk, Duchy do a pasteurised (but not homogenised) organic milk or you can order online from www.hookandson.co.uk You can also use coconut milk, waitrose sell an organic one, or add some cream to make a thicker kefir.
+You can use any milk but I like raw organic milk.
+Duchy do a pasteurised (but not homogenised) organic milk or you can order online from www.hookandson.co.uk.
+You can also use coconut milk (waitrose sell an organic one) or add some cream to make a thicker kefir.
 You can consume kefir even if you are lactose intolerant because the fermentation removes the lactose from the milk.
-You can buy raw organic milk kefir cultures online from amazon and ebay amongst other places – choose wisely or much better try and find someone who is happy to give you some.
-People with kefir are generally really happy to give some away because it multiplies so fast.
+Buy raw organic milk kefir cultures online from amazon and ebay amongst other places.
+Choose wisely or much better try and find someone who is happy to give you some.
+People with kefir are usually happy to donate because it multiplies so fast.
 If you live anywhere near wiltshire then please come and grab a spoonful of mine!
 See culturesforhealth.com for more info and even better go on one of Amber’s courses www.amber-rose.co.uk